 A discussion on alcohol wouldn’t be complete without a conversation about enjoying it as a beverage.
 Although laws often require producers to add poison to the alcohol to make it non-drinkable, denatured alcohol, there are many ways to enjoy the non-poisoned version.
 A fantastic cyder to try and support (b/c it’s made by Mark Shepard at his permaculture farm in Viola, WI), is Shepard Cyder, made in three types.

 I also couldn’t resist posting links for some new espresso-style machines for automating home beer brewing.
-The most mature offering (you can pre-order and there is a forum with a recipe library) is made by PicoBrew (offered for $2000 as of 5/2015; here’s a Seattle Times article), a modern evolution perhaps of the Bruameister by Speidel ($2000).
+The most mature offering (complete with forum with a recipe library) is made by PicoBrew (here’s a Seattle Times article), a modern evolution perhaps of the Bruameister by Speidel ($2000).
+As of 4/2020, the model C is available for pre-order at $400.
 Purportedly, the PicoBrew takes about an hour of your time, 3.5 hours of machine time, a week of fermenting, and you get about 2.5 gallons of beer.
 Recipes are shared via the internet and apparently can be reliably duplicated.
 There’s another machine that produces 5 gallons of beer, called the BrewBot ($3595 with taxes and shipping as of 8/2014) that interfaces with a smart phone for recipes and to prompt you when to add your ingredients (thus perhaps less a start-it-and-leave-it process than the PicoBrew, which can be considered a good thing if you want more influence and involvement with the process of brewing your beer).
-It was successfully funded on kickstarter in October, 2013 and is still in the process of manufacturing and shipping those pre-orders (as of 8/2014).
+It was successfully funded on kickstarter in October, 2013.